JAGFx/ets2-dashboard-skin/README.md

 All new features will be introduced in the next major version 2.X.
 >
 > You can follow the roadmap on this [project board](https://github.com/users/JAGFx/projects/4)

+> All project around this will be moved into the [Unicor'p](https://github.com/Unicor-p) organisation

 ## About